RealmFive/my_john_deere_api/README.md

 This client allows you to connect the MyJohnDeere API without having to code your own oauth process, API requests, and pagination.

+* Works with Rails, but does not require it
 * Supports both sandbox and live mode
 * Simplifies the oAuth negotiation process
 * Uses ruby enumerables to handle pagination behind the scenes.
 Calls like `each`, `map`, etc will fetch new pages of data as needed.